-The Certificate holder has taken the responsibility of CE marking the product in accordance with harmonised European standard BS EN 771-4: 2011.
+The Certificate holder has taken the responsibility of CE marking the products in accordance with harmonised Standard BS EN 771-4: 2011.
 An asterisk () appearing in this Certificate indicates that data shown are given in the manufacturer's Declaration of Performance.